 Generally, POTWs are designed to treat only domestic waste, not most toxic or non-conventional pollutants that are present in industrial waste.
 Consequently, discharge from both industrial and commercial sources can cause problems at the POTW and can have detrimental effects on the water quality of the receiving waterbody, in our case, the Rogue River.
 The act of treating the waste before discharging to the Collection System is referred to as pretreatment.
 The City’s Pretreatment program prevents the following:

-Prevent the introduction of pollutants into the municipality wastewater system that will interfere with the operation of the system or contaminate the resulting sludge.
+- Prevents the introduction of pollutants into the POTW that will interfere with the operation, including interference with its use or disposal of municipal sludge.

-Prevent the introduction of pollutants into the municipal wastewater system that will pass through the treatment works into the receiving stream or otherwise be incompatible with such works.
+- Prevents the introduction of pollutants into the POTW that will pass through the treatment works into the receiving stream or otherwise be incompatible with such works.

-- Improve opportunities to recycle and reclaim municipal and industrial wastewaters and sludges.
+- Improve opportunities to recycle and reclaim municipal and industrial wastewaters and sludge.